-With flexible entry and exit points, students can start the course at any time.
+The flexible entry and exit points mean you can start the course at any time.

-This first step in vocational training can lead to education/vocational pathways to further vocational study, pre-apprenticeships, new apprenticeships, traineeships and/or employment.
+This is the first step in vocational training.
+It can lead to further study, pre-apprenticeships, apprenticeships, traineeships or employment.

 A practical guide for your career

-Melbourne Polytechnic’s VCAL EAL YAMEC program will give you valuable skills for work and will teach you:
+Melbourne Polytechnic’s VCAL EAL YAMEC program will give you valuable skills for work including:

 - participation in the workplace